FrankRicharrd/R3D/README.md

 # R3D - Real 3D

-R3D is an opengl based 3D application intented to achieve real-time realistic rendering.
+R3D is an opengl based 3D application intented to achieve real-time realistic rendering of larger 3D models.
 This application is integrated inside windows' WPF UI framework to provide better user experience.

 Opensource packages used: